High-contrast double Bragg interferometry via detuning control: Introduction

-Interferometric contrast (or visibility) is a key factor determining the sensitivity and operational limits of atom interferometers.
-It directly affects the maximum achievable interrogation time $T$ and effective momentum transfer $k_{\text{eff}}$, beyond which contrast loss exceeds the measurement uncertainty.
-At the shot-noise limit, the acceleration sensitivity of a Mach-Zehnder (MZ) interferometer scales as $\delta a = 1 / (\sqrt{N} k_{\text{eff}} T^2)$, where $N$ is the number of uncorrelated atoms~\cite{Bordé-PLA-1989, Kasevich-Chu-PRL-1991, Torii-PRA-2000, Kasevich-Chu-APB-1992, Storey-Cohen-Tannoudji-1994, Schleich-Greenberger-Rasel-PRL-2013, Bongs-APB-2006, Kritsotakis-Szigeti-PRA-2018}.
-While near-unity contrast can be achieved in SBD-based interferometers~\cite{Torii-PRA-2000}, DBD-based schemes are typically more sensitive to polarization errors and momentum spread, which degrade pulse efficiency and overall interferometric contrast.
+Interferometric contrast (or visibility) is a central figure of merit determining both the sensitivity and operational limits of atom interferometers.
+It determines the maximum usable interrogation time $T$ and effective momentum transfer $k_{\text{eff}}$, beyond which contrast loss dominates the measurement uncertainty.
+For a Mach–Zehnder (MZ) atom interferometer operating at the shot-noise limit, the acceleration sensitivity is given by $\delta a = 1/(\mathbf{C}\sqrt{N}\, k_{\mathrm{eff}} T^{2})$, where $N$ is the number of uncorrelated atoms detected and $\mathbf{C}$ is the contrast (or visibility)~\cite{Storey-Cohen-Tannoudji-1994, Schleich-Greenberger-Rasel-PRL-2013, Hardman-PRA-2014, Kritsotakis-Szigeti-PRA-2018}.
+While near-unity contrast can be achieved in SBD-based interferometers~\cite{Torii-PRA-2000}, DBD-based schemes are typically more susceptible to polarization errors, momentum spreads, and parasitic-path phase shifts~\cite{Hartmann-PRA-2020, Kirsten-Siemss-Fitzek-PRL-2023, Victor-arXiv-2025}, which reduce the efficiency of both the beam-splitter (BS) and—more severely—the mirror (M) pulses, ultimately limiting the achievable contrast in state-of-the-art DBD interferometers~\cite{Ahlers-PRL-2016, Gebbe-NatCom-2021, Stolzenberg-PRL-2025}.

-In this work, we theoretically study double Bragg diffraction atom interferometers operating under a constant external acceleration, such as gravity.
-In Sec.~\ref{sec II}, we propose a tri-frequency laser configuration with time-dependent detuning to compensate the differential Doppler shift and improve pulse efficiency.
-Four detuning-control strategies are introduced: conventional DBD, constant detuning, a linear detuning sweep, and a hybrid protocol that incorporates optimal control theory (OCT)~\cite{Peirce-PRA-1988, Riahi-PRA-2016, Kovachy-OCT-PRA-2012, Louie-NJP-2023, Saywell-NatCom-2023, Goerz-Atoms-2023, Rodzinka-NatCom-2024}.
-In Sec.~\ref{sec III}, we compare the robustness of the four strategies under realistic experimental conditions.
-With the OCT strategy, we successfully eliminate most parasitic populations and recover near-unity contrast compared to the conventional DBD scheme (see Fig.~\ref{fig: AI}, right panel).
-Our results offer practical means for enhancing contrast and robustness in DBD-based interferometers, with direct relevance to precision quantum sensing applications in both ground and space-based platforms.